leonsdepot/FineFind/README.md

 #### 🌐 ❌

-Chrome and Chrome-based browsers are currently incompatible with the method FineFind uses to detect search results.
+Chrome and Chromium-based browsers are currently incompatible with the method FineFind uses to detect search results.
 If you discover a workaround, we encourage you to share it with us.

 ## How to use